 Get off the beaten track and take a short drive south to explore Central Hawke’s Bay.
 With outstanding beaches, fishing and diving spots, water sport, cycling, an incredible number of historic homesteads and so much more - there are plenty of reasons to stop and stay.

 Waipukurau is the biggest town and the agricultural hub of Central Hawke’s Bay.
 With a vibrant main street there's a great selection of local shops and cafes and is a perfect base to start day trips and get out and explore the area.
 A visit to the local library, Te Huinga Wai, or the local I-site on Bogle Brothers Esplanade is the best way to start exploring and tap into some handy local knowledge.

 Waipawa is a 5 minute drive northeast of Waipukurau and home to some of Hawke’s Bays best rainbow and brown trout fishing spots.
 Dotted along the main street are a number of boutique shops and cafes.
-You’ll also find the Central Hawke’s Bay Settlers Museum which offers a nostalgic glimpse of life back in the day.
+You’ll also find the Central Hawke’s Bay Museum which offers a nostalgic glimpse of life back in the day.
 Waipawa is the hub of The Limestone Loop – a driving route through Otane, Waipawa and Tikokino a showcase of wine, shopping, culture, cafes and history.